GoteoFoundation/hackdash/README.md

 * `useLocalLogin`: Set to true if you want to allow username/password registration
 * `theme`: This allows to apply a custom themes to hackdash.
 Just put a `theme_name` with the same folder name inside `themes/theme_name`.
 Styles or hbs templates can be overwritten.
 (Look at the code inside themes for an example).
 * `language`: If `null` autodetects from user's browser settings.
 Otherwise specify a valid lang to force Hackdash to that lang (ie: `en`, `es`)
+* `languages`: An object with a list of valid languages to be listed as an option for the user ie: `{"en" : "EN", "es" : "ES"}`,
 * `maxUploadSize`: Max upload size for file uploads (defaults to 2M),
 * `skills`: List of user profiles skills (if empty none shown)
 * `internalComments`: Use internal comments instead of disqus or discourse